 Prince’s Island and Eau Claire

 The Peace Bridge.
 That alone makes this Calgary location worth the detour.
+The teal colour of the Bow River and the gorgeous flowers everywhere make it is the perfect location for a summer photo session.
 But it is also exceptionally gorgeous in the winter.
 The paths, lamp posts and Christmas lights around Eau Claire make the whole area look like a winter wonderland.
-The teal colour of the Bow River is the perfect backdrop for a summer photo session.
-And I always like having downtown in the background.
-I love the “this was definitely taken in Calgary” feel.
-We live in such a great city!

 This one gets the award for the most underrated Calgary location for engagement and family photography.
 The Bow Habitat Station and Sam Livingston Fish Hatchery is located at Pearce Estate Park which makes it an ideal spot for a fun filled family day.
 You can have your photo taken and teach your kids about the Bow River wildlife on the same day!
 And the little pond at the hatchery looks like a mirror which is always fun.
 As for the rest of Pearce Estate Park, you will find lots of trails that will lead you to the Bow River, teal water and big rocks perfect for posing.
 There is also a set of stairs designed as an elegant modern sculpture and a beautiful garden.
 And somehow, this is still a hidden gem not too many people know about.